-Sidney Richard Percy father was a well-known landscape artist, who taught him how to paint; otherwise he received no formal instruction.
-Although his early paintings were signed "Sidney Williams", he used the name "Percy" from the age of 20 onwards to differentiate himself from the other artists in his family.
+Sidney Richard Percy father was a well-known landscape artist Edward Williams, who taught him how to paint at an early age.
+Although his early paintings were signed "Sidney Williams", he used the name "Percy" from the age of twenty onward to differentiate himself from the other artists in his family.
 Two of his five brothers also changed their names, Edward Charles Williams, Henry John Boddington, George Augustus Williams, Arthur Gilbert, and Alfred Walter Williams.

-Sidney Richard Percy spent his final years in Surrey, where his knee was injured when he was thrown from a horse in a riding accident.
-When his leg had to be amputated as a consequence, he died prematurely at his home of a heart attack due complications from the operation.
-Though once quite wealthy, his finances at the time of his death were no longer robust, and his widow had to be supported in her final years by her son-in-law.
+Sidney Richard Percy spent his final years in Surrey when he was thrown from a horse in a riding accident, his knee was injured, his leg had to be amputated, and due to complications from the operation, he died at his home of a heart attack.
+Though once quite wealthy, his finances at the time of his death were no longer robust, and his extravagant widow had to be supported in her final years by her son-in-law.

-Today his work is much sought after, and Sidney Richard Percy's better paintings bring much higher prices in auction than any of those of his brethren in the Williams family.
+Today Sidney Richard Percy's work is much sought after and brings much higher prices in an auction than any of those of his brothers.